vibraniumSwaleh/MapMosaic/README.md

-# WorldWise
+# WapMosaic

-WorldWise is a React application that provides a dynamic platform for exploring cities, countries, and additional features using React Router for navigation and JSON Server for data handling.
+WapMosaic is a React application that provides a dynamic platform for exploring cities, countries, and additional features using React Router for navigation and JSON Server for data handling.

 ## Features